Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 django.utils.encoding.force_text = force_str

 ```

-or downgrade your django version.
+Alternatively, we can downgrade our Django version to 3.2.x.
+At this point, it would be good to run `python manage.py runserver` and check `http://127.0.0.1:8000` on a browser to ensure our application starts properly.

-Create a `urls.py` file in your `myapp` directory and add a GraphQL route for Django version 2.0 and above:
+Let's now create a `urls.py` in the `my_app` directory (for our _application_, not our overall Django project) and add the following:

 ```py
 from graphene_django.views import GraphQLView